 - Add mango, coconut milk, yogurt, and sugar syrup to a blender basin.
 Blend until smooth.

 - Chill mango mixture in the fridge until it's cold to the touch (about an hour).Pour mixture into an ice cream machine, and spin until the mixture looks like softened whipped cream.

-- Scrape the sorbet into a container.
-Seal with a lid (or plastic wrap or foil) and freeze for 2-3 hours or until hardened.Tip: Ice cream will harden more quickly in a shallow container.Keep frozen, and use within 2 months.
+- Scrape the frozen yogurt into a container.
+Seal with a lid (or plastic wrap or foil) and freeze for 2-3 hours or until hardened.Tip: Frozen yogurt will harden more quickly in a shallow container.Keep frozen, and use within 2 months.